-RBD has an Airport Emergency Plan in accordance with the requirements outlined in Part 139 of the FAA Regulations.
+DAL has an Airport Emergency Plan in accordance with the requirements outlined in Part 139 of the FAA Regulations.
 In addition to defining the roles and responsibilities of all airport personnel to aircraft emergency situations, the emergency plan also addresses DOA's emergency response to hazardous spills.
 Please refer to the Airport Emergency Plan for Operation Instructions (OI).

-Aircraft fueling is performed at the airport terminals and parking ramps using fuel trucks.
+Aircraft fueling is performed at the airport terminals, gates, and parking ramps using either a hydrant system or fuel trucks.
 The fuel is hand pumped into the receiving aircraft.
-If fuel vents from the aircraft because the fuel pumped exceeds the storage capacity or the valves or gauges of the aircraft malfunction, the leaseholder is responsible for responding to and cleaning-up the spill.
+If fuel vents from an aircraft during delivery due to a malfunction of an aircraft fuel system component (i.e. inoperable auto shut-off, faulty valves or gauges), the leaseholder, or as otherwise agreed to through contractual obligation, is responsible for responding to and cleaning-up the spill.
 Airport operators engaged in fueling shall visually inspect all of their equipment and/or trucks to detect leaks or mechanical difficulties.
-The fueling operator is responsible for spill response if the spill results from pumping or dispensing equipment leaks or parts failure.
-Hence, the party that causes the spill is responsible for spill response, clean-up, and proper disposal of all contaminated or waste material.
+The fueling operator is responsible for spill response if the spill results from failure to follow proper fueling procedures, leaks or component failure of the fuel dispensing equipment.
+The fueling operator shall respond to any fuel spill within the operator's leasehold.
+Hence, the party that causes the spill is responsible for spill response, reporting to the appropriate authority, clean-up, and proper disposal of all contaminated or waste material.

 If the spill is beyond the response capability of the responsible party and affects the operations of the airport, a hazardous materials spill contractor shall be called in to provide trained personnel and equipment for spill clean-up and waste material disposal.
 Should these expert hazardous spill response contractors be unable to reach the site immediately, the responsible party shall contain the spill to prevent the spill from migrating into the storm sewer system or contaminating adjacent channels or natural waterways.
-For purposes of this plan, spills of 25 gallons or more of fuel or a reportable quantity of any other chemical shall be recorded by DOA on the form held in the SWPPP.
+For purposes of this plan, spills of 25 gallons or more of fuel or a reportable quantity of any other chemical shall be recorded by DOA on the form held in Appendix A.

 Training of airport operators involved in fueling operations shall be provided annually to reinforce responsibilities and actions necessary to implement spill prevention procedures.
-Rapid spill response procedures, which protect drainage structures, and a coordinated airport-wide spill notification procedure should be stressed.
+Rapid spill response procedures, which protect drainage structures and a coordinated airport-wide spill notification procedure should be stressed.
 These procedures are contained in DOA OIs.
-RBD DOA Operating Instructions for Reporting and Handling of Hazardous Spills are contained in the Airport Emergency Plan.
+DAL DOA OI for Reporting and Handling of Hazardous Spills are contained in the Airport Emergency Plan.
 These procedures are to be followed on all significant spills greater than a priming spill.
-Tenants required to maintain a SPCC Plan should implement procedures outlined for their leased area.
-All spills of 1gallon or more shall be reported to the DOA Environmental Section.
+Tenants who are required to have a SPCC Plan should implement procedures outlined for their leased area.
+All spills of one gallon or more shall be reported to the DOA Environmental Section.